gsbcamargo/go-studies/README.md

 ## string interpolation

-using string interpolation is go is pretty straight forward just write it like this `fmt.Printf("%s", string)` (take a closer look at the docs [here](https://pkg.go.dev/fmt#hdr-Printing).)
+using string interpolation in go is pretty straight forward just write it like this `fmt.Printf("%s", string)` (take a closer look at the docs [here](https://pkg.go.dev/fmt#hdr-Printing).)